Trail Cooking

 Notes:

-ALWAYS keep monkfruit sweetened items far from dogs.
+ALWAYS keep monkfruit-sweetened items far from dogs.
 Alcohol sweeteners are deadly to dogs.

 ~Sarah